 Activities for Pre-Kindergarten:

-What is your child’s routine for starting her day?
+What is your preschoolers’s routine for starting her day?
 With your preschooler, create a routine chart which has activities for getting ready for an early learning program, like going to bed and waking up at a specific time, and eating a healthy breakfast.
 Help your preschooler choose the next day clothes and pack backpacks the night before.
 Discuss what types of clothing she needs to wear and what items need to be in the backpack.
 Approaches to Learning through Play

 Summer Fun!
 Make giant ice-cubes by using clean yogurt, cottage cheese or sour cream plastic containers filled with water, then set into the freezer.
 Add a small item to the water filled container, like a small toy or other item.
-Have your child decide what item will be added.
+Have her decide what item will be added.
 Is it too big or will it fit?
 Can she see the item when the ice is frozen?
 Once it’s frozen, remove from the container and use the ice block as ice puck to kick around in the grass or hard top (such as a sidewalk).
 How fast will it melt?
 What happens when it melts?
 (To get the ice out, briefly run warm water on the outside of the container.
 The ice block should slip out!)
 Approaches to Learning through Play

 Activities for Kindergarten: